-What is an apostille?
+What is an Apostille?

 Apostille is issued in the same country that has issued the document in question.
-The Hauge Convention website enlists all institutions issuing apostille.
+The Hauge Convention website enlists all institutions issuing the apostille.

 Legalization is a confirmation that an official document ( e.g. maturity certificate of higher education diploma) is an original and valid one.
 You need to legalize a document if the country where it has been issued has not signed the Hague Convention and is not listed here.

 Usually, a document is legalized by a Polish consul in the country of the document's origin.
 Bring the document in question to the Polish consulate and ask about the legalization procedure.